 Name: Patricia Smiley

-Books: False Profits (Warner Books), Cover Your Assets (Warner Books), Short Change (NAL/Penguin), Cool Cache (Obsidian/Penguin)
+Books: False Profits (Mysterious Press/Warner Books), Cover Your Assets (Mysterious Press,Warner Books), Short Change (NAL/Penguin), Cool Cache (Obsidian/Penguin)

 Sub-genre: Traditional mysteries set in Los Angeles

 Bio: Los Angeles Times Bestselling author Patricia Smiley writes a mystery series featuring amateur sleuth Tucker Sinclair.
-False Profits has just been optioned for development as a TV series.
 Her short fiction has appeared in Ellery Queen Mystery Magazine and Two of the Deadliest, an anthology edited by Elizabeth George.
 Patty has taught writing classes at various conferences, including the Surrey International Writers Conference in British Columbia, the Jackson Hole Writers Conference in Jackson Hole, Wyoming and the Book Passage Mystery Conference in Corte Madera, California.
-She has served on the Board of Directors of the Southern California Chapter of Mystery Writers of America and is the current President of Sisters in Crime/LA.
-Patty posts every Monday to the Naked Truth group blog at www.nakedauthors.com
+She has served on the Board of Directors of the Southern California Chapter of Mystery Writers of America and as 2012-13 President of Sisters in Crime/LA.

 Name: Rochelle Staab